- Who is SafetyDriven – TSCBC and what does “TSCBC” stand for?

 What resources are available to help me build a safety program?

-The SafetyDriven website has many resources available to help.
-Under the resources tab on the main page you will find the resources divided into what is appropriate for Large, Small, and Owner-Operator companies.
-These include many items such as sample forms and policies that you are free to copy and modify for your own use.
+The SafetyDriven – TSCBC website has many resources available to help.
+Under the Safety Advisory Services tab on the page you will find an abundance of resources including posters, videos, and online courses.
+Additionally there are many items such as sample forms and policies that you are free to copy and modify for your own use.

 What is the Learning Academy?

 The Learning Academy is a portal to our training resources.
 This is where you can sign up for both online and classroom courses.
-While all the courses are available at cost please note that most courses are free for members.
-In addition to providing the training the system is also capable of tracking the training for your records.
+The online CCOHS (Canadian Centre for Occupational Health and Safety) courses are available to SafetyDriven – TSCBC members at the discounted rate of $10/seat.
+SafetyDriven – TSCBC also provides members 20 free seats per year.
+In addition to providing the training, the system is also capable of tracking the training for your records.

 Information on SafetyDriven – TSCBC Membership